-Library of Congress classification puts Philosophy at the beginning of the B section, Note that the sub-areas are specific to parts of the discipline.
+Library of Congress classification, in use in Payson Library, puts Philosophy at the beginning of the B section, Note that the sub-areas are specific to parts of the discipline.

 Here are some of the major subdivisions for Philosophy:

 B108-5802 By period (Including individual philosophers and schools of philosophy)